replicatedhq/troubleshoot/Cron-Job-Support-Bundles-PRD.md

 The Cron Job Support Bundles feature transforms troubleshooting from reactive to proactive by enabling automated, scheduled collection of diagnostic data.
 With comprehensive scheduling capabilities, robust error handling, and seamless integration with existing systems, this feature provides the foundation for continuous monitoring and proactive issue detection.

 The implementation leverages existing troubleshoot infrastructure while adding minimal complexity, ensuring reliable operation and easy adoption.
-Combined with Noah's auto-upload functionality, it creates a complete automation pipeline that reduces manual intervention and improves troubleshooting effectiveness.
+Combined with the auto-upload functionality, it creates a complete automation pipeline that reduces manual intervention and improves troubleshooting effectiveness.

 ## Current Implementation Status